-This Health and Safety manual has been prepared by Ellis Whittam on our behalf and with our involvement.
+This Health and Safety manual has been prepared by WorkNest on our behalf and with our involvement.
 It contains our Health and Safety Policy as required by the Health and Safety at Work Act 1974 and it defines the way we manage the health and safety hazards and risks associated with our business, premises and activities.

-The Dalgarno Neighbourhood Trust Limited (Dalgarno Trust) are committed to managing health and safety effectively to protect our employees and other persons with whom we interact because we recognise that we have not only a moral and legal duty but also that our employees are our greatest asset.
+The Dalgarno Trust(Dalgarno Trust) are committed to managing health and safety effectively to protect our employees and other persons with whom we interact because we recognise that we have not only a moral and legal duty but also that our employees are our greatest asset.

 Our Health and Safety Policy Statement sets out our commitment and the objectives we aspire to in managing health and safety.
-It is signed by the most senior person in our organisation to demonstrate that our commitment is led from the top.
+It is signed by the most senior in our organisation to demonstrate that our commit responsibility from the top.

-Our approach to managing health and safety will be pragmatic and proportionate and will be prioritised according to risk with the objective of maintaining continuous improvement.
+Our approach to managing health and safety will be pragmatic and proportionate and prioritised according to risk with the to maintain improvement.
 We accept that we cannot eliminate risk from everything we do but we can manage risk in such a way that exposure to hazards is controlled as far as is reasonably practical.

 We recognise that improvement in health and safety will not happen by chance and that planning to manage using a systematic approach through risk assessment is a necessary first step and an ongoing process.
-In moving forwards we will wherever possible eliminate risk through selection and design of buildings, facilities, equipment and processes.
-Where risks cannot be eliminated they will be minimised by the use of physical controls or, as a last resort, through systems of work and personal protection.
+We will wherever possible eliminate risk through selection and design of buildings, facilities, equipment and processes.
+Where risks cannot be eliminated they will be minimised by the use of physical controls or, as a last resort through systems of work and personal protection.

-Our success in managing health and safety will be measurable and we look to establish performance standards against which we can monitor our progress to identify future actions to go into our improvement programme.
+Our success in managing health and safety will be measurable.
+We look to establish performance standards against which we can monitor our progress to identify future actions as part of our ongoing improvement program.

-Based on our performance measurement in the form of accident monitoring, internal monitoring and external audits we will review our health and safety arrangements periodically and at least annually.
-The results of our measurement will be recorded and presented to the Board in our Annual Report.
+Based on our performance measurement (in the form of accident monitoring, internal monitoring and external audits) we will review our health and safety arrangements periodically, at least annually.
+Our measurement results will be recorded and presented to the Board in our Annual Report.

-This Policy has been created by the named consultant from Ellis Whittam with the co-operation of our staff.
+This Policy has been created by the named consultant from WorkNest with the co-operation of our staff.
 They have signed the Policy to confirm that at the time of creation it is suitable, sufficient and relevant to our circumstances and operations.
-Our nominated responsible person has signed the Policy to confirm that it is a true reflection of the activities and operations that we undertake and the circumstances in which Dalgarno Trust operates.
+Our nominated responsible person has signed the Policy to confirm that it is a true reflection of the activities and operations that we undertake and the circumstances in which the Charity operates.

-Creation Date Signed on behalf of Ellis Whittam Confirmed 19/02/2020 Hamed Robaty Joy Brown
+Creation Date Signed on behalf of WorkNest Confirmed 12/08/2020 Hamed Robata Joy Brown